ibm-cloud-docs/BlockStorage/managing-block-storage.md

 3. Click **Authorize Host**.
 4. To see the list of available devices or IP addresses, first, select whether you want to authorize access based on device type or subnets.
    - If you choose the Devices option, you can select from Bare Metal Server or virtual server instances.
-   - If you choose the IP address option, select the subnet where your host resides.
+   - If you choose the IP address option, select the subnet of your compute host.
 5. From the filtered list, select one or more hosts that can access the volume and click **Save**.

 The default limit for the number of authorizations per block volume is eight.
 That means that up to eight hosts can be authorized to access the {{site.data.keyword.blockstorageshort}} volume.
 Customers who use {{site.data.keyword.blockstorageshort}} in their VMware deployment can request the authorization limit to be increased to 64.
 To request a limit increase, raise a [Support case](/unifiedsupport/cases/add){: external}.